 Having a computer problem?
 Need some computer repair?
-Have a virus, computer not starting, hearing loud noises, hear a clicking noise or any of a magnitude of other issues?
+Have a virus, computer not starting, hearing loud noises, hear a clicking sound or any one of a number of other abnormal issues?
+The Tech Bytes staff can help with your computer repair or tune-up services.?
 The Tech Bytes staff can help with your computer repair or tune-up services.
 Our professional staff can diagnose your computer issues for you and get you back up and running in no time.

 Tech Bytes, LLC is located in the quad cities, heart of the Iron Range – Eveleth, Minnesota.
 Being located in Eveleth, we are only minutes away from Virginia, Gilbert, Mountain Iron, and other cities such as Biwabik, Aurora, McDavitt, Tower, Embarrass, Babbitt, Buhl, Hibbing, Duluth and others are within a 50 mile radius of us.
 We can provide you services at our shop in Eveleth, at your business or even remotely.
 With a stable internet connection and your computer connecting to it, we also offer remote connections for computer repair.